 Keep text messages brief and concise.

-Text location information is not equal to current location technology.
-This means when calling 9-1-1, your cell phone connects to the closest cell tower and your handset (your cell phone) location is sent to 9-1-1.
+When calling 9-1-1, your cell phone connects to the closest cell tower and your cell phone location is sent to 9-1-1.
 When using Text-to-9-1-1, your cell phone connects to the closest cell tower and the cell tower location is sent to 9-1-1.
 This means we will know what cell tower you are texting from but we won't know where you are.

 As with all text messages, 9-1-1 messages can take longer to receive.